PlantPhenoOntology/ppo/README.md

 ### Prerequisites

-To build the PPO, you will need to first make sure that the following software is installed on your system.
+To build the PPO, you need to first make sure that the following software is installed on your system.

 * [OWLTools](https://github.com/owlcollab/owltools)
 * Python 2.7